dann-tran/cs5340-notes/_posts/l2-bayesian-networks.md

 #### Markov blanket (MB)

+We define the Markov blanket $U$ of a variable $X$ as the minimal set of nodes s.t. $X$ is independent of the rest of the graph if $U$ is observed.

 The MB of a node $X_i$ comprises the set of its parents, children, and co-parents.
 Conditional distributional of $X_i$, conditioend on all remaining variables in the graph, is dependent only the variables in the MB.

 #### Independence map